Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 The set of experiments presented in the previous section offers a systematic and exact analysis of the performance of the proposed calibration method.
 Nevertheless, experiments in a real use case were also carried out to validate the applicability of the approach, assessing its adequacy to meet the requirements of the intended application.

+The CNC manufactured calibration targets shown in Fig.~\ref{fig:target} were employed in the process.
+We performed two rounds of experiments using different sensor stacks to test the multiple capabilities of the approach adequately.
+Both configurations were mounted on an experimental vehicle's roof rack.

-Two VLP-16 LiDARs and a Bumblebee XB3 camera were mounted in a rig, with different rotations emulating the ones that can be found in vehicle setups.
-The suite was then calibrated using the proposed method and placed on the roof of an autonomous vehicle \cite{DeMiguel2020}, thus allowing the qualitative assessment of the results in real traffic scenarios.
+For the first round, depicted in Fig. \ref{fig:realsensors1a}, two Velodyne VLP-16 LiDARs and a Bumblebee XB3 camera were mounted in a rig, with rotations emulating the ones that can be found in vehicle setups.
+In this step, we performed two different calibration procedures: monocular/LiDAR, involving one of the cameras of the stereo system and one of the LiDAR scanners, and LiDAR/LiDAR, between the two VLP-16 devices.

-As our method is intended for extrinsic calibration of pairs of sensors, the procedure involved two independent calibrations: camera/LiDAR and LiDAR/LiDAR.
-The monocular alternative of the reference point extraction process was employed, together with the one introduced for the LiDAR modality.
-Note that the low number of layers of the LiDAR scanners pose an additional challenge, as the set of locations where the four circles of the calibration pattern are fully visible is restricted.
+In the second round, we used the configuration shown in Fig. \ref{fig:realsensors1b}, with the Bumblebee XB3 stereo camera, a Basler acA2040-35gc camera with a 90\si{\degree} HFOV lens, a Robosense RS-LiDAR-32, and a Velodyne VLP-16 Hi-Res LiDAR.
+Here, we tested three different calibration alternatives: stereo/LiDAR, linking the XB3 and the VLP-16 Hi-Res scanner, monocular/LiDAR, this time with the wide-angle Basler camera and the RS-LiDAR-32, and monocular/monocular, between two of the cameras of the stereo system.

+The sensors used in these experiments have very different features from each other; thus, the VLP-16 Hi-Res LiDAR has a tighter layer distribution than the regular VLP-16, whereas the RS-LiDAR-32 has twice as many scan planes, but they are irregularly spread, with much higher density around the central area.
+All the devices pose their own challenges for calibration, as the set of locations where the four circles of the calibration pattern are fully visible is much more limited than, for example, with the Velodyne HDL-64.
+As for the cameras, the narrow field of view exhibited by the XB3's cameras (43\si{\degree}) contrasts with the wide angle of the Basler.
+Overall, the number and variety of sensors and combinations used in the experiments ensure the generality of the results.
 As with the synthetic experiments, points were extracted from the accumulation of $N=30$ frames, and $M=5$ target poses were used.
 The rest of the parameters remained unchanged from Table~\ref{tab:parameters}.

-Ground-truth of the relative position between sensors was not available, but some illustrative statistics about the performance of the calibration procedure with real sensors are presented in Fig.~\ref{fig:ada_multipose}.
-On the one hand, Fig.~\ref{fig:adaposes1} shows the dispersion of the estimated reference points across different poses of the calibration pattern, each represented by a point.
-Data from the two separate calibration procedures are included.
+Ground truth of the relative position between sensors was not available, but some illustrative statistics about the performance of the calibration procedure with real sensors are presented below.
+On the one hand, Fig.~\ref{fig:ada_multipose} shows the dispersion of the estimated reference points across different poses of the calibration pattern, each represented by a point.
+Data from the five separate calibration procedures are included.
 The black line represents the mean, the dark shadow spans the standard deviation, and the light shadow covers 1.96 times the standard error of the mean.